Bhutanese conservationist’s Phuntsho Thinley mission to save Endangered alpine musk deer in trekkers’ paradise

 Situated three days’ walk from the capital of Thimphu, Phuntsho’s project is located in the vast Lingzhi Park Range - a trekkers’ paradise with jaw-dropping scenery, lush forest cover, meadows and diverse fauna and flora.
 It is the only place in the world where the habitat of the Endangered Royal Bengal Tiger overlaps with that of the enigmatic snow leopard.
 About 700 people live in the area, mainly subsisting on yak raising and medicinal plant collection.
 The Alpine musk deer forms an important part of the food chain and its loss would have a catastrophic effect on the area’s ecological balance.

-This approach is coupled with education activities to help local people understand and value the importance of musk deer, engaging them with conservation when their role as conservation partners has previously been underappreciated.
+This approach is coupled with educational activities to help local people understand and value the importance of musk deer, engaging them with conservation when their role as conservation partners has previously been underappreciated.

 WFN Founder Edward Whitley said: “Phuntsho is a great example of what we look for in a Whitley Award winner.
 Engaging people in conservation is central to his approach and his dedication to conservation is evident.
 We look forward to following him on his journey as he works to prevent local extinction of the alpine musk deer in Western Bhutan.”